emefff/Code-Aster-MPI-in-Singularity-of-SM2022/README.md

 `./salome_meca-lgpl-2022.1.0-1-20221225-scibian-9.sif --soft`

-Alternatively, you can enter the container shell with
+Alternatively, you can also enter the container shell with

 `./salome_meca-lgpl-2022.1.0-1-20221225-scibian-9.sif --shell`